pinterest/elixir-thrift/CONTRIBUTING.md

 # Contributing

 First off, thanks for taking the time to contribute!
-We welcome contributions from everyone, and this guide will answer some common questions about how this project works.
+This guide will answer some common questions about how this project works.

+While this is a Pinterest open source project, we welcome contributions from everyone.
+Several regular outside contributors are also project maintainers.

 ## Making Changes